clojurust/clojurust/README.md

 The idea, is not to have an optimized structure as first draft, but a working concepts framework, easy to refactor as experiments are tested.

-This part would likely to be put in an individual crate for other projects to use it, for his dynamic abilities.

 Meanwhile, the first Core Clojure classes can be developed in parallel, for testing purposes, but a strong separation shall be preserved.

-##  Opiniated way to proceed, a wishfull thinking
-* Begining with documentation changes before testing or implementing code, so to be up-to-date.
-* integrating TTD into modules, easing the link between tests and code.

 ## Goals
 * Define an internal object model.